 ”Until you get a breakthrough, you have to keep an open mind,” said Shields, a former Scotland Yard detective hired in 2005 to help Jamaica combat rising crime.

 The widely admired Woolmer (58) died shortly after he was discovered unconscious in his hotel bathroom by a maid on March 18, the morning after his team lost to Ireland.
+The underdog Irish team went on to qualify for the second round phase, known as the Super Eights, and the championship resumed on Tuesday with Australia facing host West Indies.

 The biggest challenge for police is a lack of potential witnesses, many of whom have left the island since the killing.